gem5bootcamp/gem5-mmazz/hw2/hw2_submission.md

 ## NAS Parallel Benchmarks

-- BT: This version is optimized for memory performance.
-It uses much less memory than the original version due to the size reduction of working arrays.
+- BT: Block Tridiagonal
+    - Solve a synthetic system of nonlinear PDEs
-- FT: Summary of changes from NPB2.3-serial
+- FT: Fast Fourier Transform
-    - Reduce the use of memory for big arrays by 1/3
-    - Random number generator is made parallelizable
-- CG: Except for removal of some working buffers (used in the MPI program).
+    - Solve a three-dimensional partial differential equation (PDE) using the fast Fourier transform (FFT)
+- CG: Conjugate Gradient
+    - Estimate the smallest eigenvalue of a large sparse symmetric positive-definite matrix using the inverse iteration with the conjugate gradient method as a subroutine for solving systems of linear equations

 ## Answers